hephaestus-compiler-project/types-bug-study-artifact/README.md

 For the second research question, first we will reproduce Figures 7a and 7b.
-These figures demonstrates the distribution of bug patterns with regards to the languages and the symptoms.
+These figures demonstrates the distribution of bug patterns with regards to the compiler and the symptoms.
 Second, we will produce two tables, one for each figure that display the total values and the percentages of the patterns.

 ```bash